 4. Fascinating culture & history

-The charming old towns of Antalya, Dalaman, Belek, and Side, and villages bearing traces and ruins left behind by Minoan and ancient cultures: the area surrounding your ROBINSON CLUB has a host of unforgettable experiences in store for you.
+The charming old towns of Antalya, Dalaman, Belek, Side and villages bearing traces and ruins left behind by Minoan and ancient cultures: the area surrounding your ROBINSON club has a host of unforgettable experiences in store for you.
 Immerse yourself in the world of Arabian Nights and experience your Turkish holiday with all your senses!

 Many airports have regular direct flights to the international airports in Istanbul, Ankara, Izmir, Bodrum, Antalya and Dalaman.
 To travel to the country’s interior, an open jaw flight via Istanbul is often the cheapest and fastest option.
 To ensure that everything goes smoothly at the airport, you should definitely remember to bring your (temporary) passport or identity card.
 Children need a children’s passport.

 1. The Hagia Sophia in Istanbul is often considered the “eighth wonder of the world”.
 Initially a church and then a mosque, the magnificent structure with the impressive dome is now home to a museum.